mauritzerick/AUNEWS-CLIENT/README.md

 Main features:
 1.
-2. Cryptocurrency latest price tacker with charts
+2. Cryptocurrency latest price tacker with live charts
-3. Weather update according to your location
+3. Weather update according to your location and all around Australia
 4.